ruhul121980/Simple-Mess-managment-Client/README.md

 Features:
 * Responsive
 * Attractive Landing Page
-* User can See Book List
+* User can see Book List
-* User can Add books to wishlist
+* User can add books to wishlist
-* User can Add books to read list
+* User can add books to read list